ss1611/CS220-AU-portfolio-1/README.md

 <!-- #todo
 - update on Brave?
-- refine rubric.md
-- refine all files
+- all files: logic/aestetic/grammar/ref to other repo check
 - add ideas from last year's examples
 - make screencast on submitting - start from making a GitHub repo -->